hikeventures/hikeventures.github.io/_posts/2016-02-08-Testing the MSR Revo Ascent, Ascent Light, Deploy T2 and Flight 2 in the Austrian Alps.md

 Finally, unlike most summer poles, the maximum length of the Flight 2 and the long version of Deploy TR-2 is 140 cm, which is a very useful thing if you have to walk in the deep snow or downhill.
 The minimum length for each pole is 105 cm and 115 cm accordingly (the standard version of Deploy TR-2 is also 105, but then it cannot extend further than 130 cm).
 Taking this into account, when it comes to versatility, it is possible to say that Flight 2 has the best range of all four versions of the poles.

 ## MSR Snowshoes Backpack
-We also received snowshoe bags from MSR, which were specially designed to carry snowshoes and poles as one pack, which is a brilliant solution, especially if you have to carry them for a long time (it has a side handle and a shoulder strap).
+We also received <a href="http://amzn.to/1PieeWh" rel="nofollow">snowshoe bags</a> from MSR, which were specially designed to carry snowshoes and poles as one pack, which is a brilliant solution, especially if you have to carry them for a long time (it has a side handle and a shoulder strap).

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/24511606389/in/dateposted-public/" title="Snowshoeing in Montafon, Vorarlberg in Austria"><img src="https://farm2.staticflickr.com/1628/24511606389_a700bb80f2_b.jpg" width="681" height="1024" alt="Snowshoeing in Montafon, Vorarlberg in Austria"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>